“A trip to Israel is worth ten years of Sunday School.” —Zola

 1. How should I pack?

-2. How many pieces of luggage am I allowed to take?
+2. How many pieces of luggage am I allowed to take on the international flights?

 Also, check with your domestic carrier for their luggage requirements, restrictions, and fees.

 All passengers will need a passport that remains valid for at least six months AFTER your return date.
-The U.S. State Department recommends that all passports have a minimum of at least two blank pages to stamp or travel may be refused to certain countries.
-Please ensure that your passport is signed in ink and that the photo can easily be matched to your current physical appearance.
-For U.S. and Canadian citizens no visa is required, except for Jordan, and we will secure that visa at no additional cost for everyone going to Petra.
-All other citizens need to verify and secure any additional travel requirements with the corresponding consulates of the countries we will enter.
+The U.S. State Department recommends that all passports have at least two blank pages to stamp or some countries may refuse entry.
+Please ensure your passport is signed in ink and the photo can be matched to your current physical appearance.
+For U.S. and Canadian citizens, no visa is required except for Jordan, and that visa is provided for tours with the Petra extension.
+All other citizens need to verify and secure any additional travel requirements with the corresponding consulates of the countries you will enter.
 We suggest that you apply for your passport (and any other necessary documents) immediately, if you have not already done so.
 Each passenger is responsible for securing the proper travel documents in time for the tour.
-You will be notified if vaccination certificates, PCR and serology test results, or other forms of documentation become required.

 NOTE: Ask for power converters and adapters that work in the Middle-East and Europe (with two or three round prongs).
 Some bathrooms will have low-voltage plugs for shavers, cell phones, and tablets.

 No shots or vaccines are currently required for the places we go on tour.
-However, that could change and you will be notified should that happen.
 You may want to check with your Primary Care Physician to see if they have any medical advice for international travel, including such things as whether compression socks would be beneficial for your flights.
-It is strongly recommended to have a complete physical and to get your doctor’s approval before registering and paying your deposit, should you have any significant health or mobility issues, as this is an active and strenuous walking tour.
+Should you have any significant health or mobility issues, it is strongly recommended to have a complete physical and to get your doctor’s approval before registering and paying your deposit as this is an active and strenuous walking tour.

 Yes!
 Having a Bible with you greatly enhances your experience in the Holy Land, as you’ll be seeing and hearing about the places where many significant events occurred.
 You may want to bring along a colored pen or pencil to highlight those Scriptures you have studied while in His land.
 Some passengers have found it helpful to bring a travel journal as well.
 Journals specifically designed for travel to Israel and other places of the Bible can be found at Christian bookstores or on the Internet.